onnx/models/contribute.md

     1. **Model Source**: You should provide the source file for the model (.py format), ensuring it is not duplicative.

-    1. **Source File Labels**: The source file must include specific labels at the top of the file, such as author, task, and license.
+    1. **Source File Labels**: The source file must include the following labels at the top of the file

+        - Author - Name of the organization or the creator of the model
+        - Task - For example, Computer Vision, Natural Language Processing (NLP), Audio Processing, MultiModal, Generative AI ,Graph Machine Learning ...

         For the correct format of these labels, please refer to the example here (todo: add link).

     1. **Dependencies**: Include a requirements.txt file detailing all the necessary dependencies to run your model.